Kuldīga: History

 After establishing the Duchy of Courland and Semigallia in 1561, a new period began in the history of Kuldiga.
 The first duke Gotthard Kettler chose the former order castle to be one of his residences.
 He and later also other dukes approved the former town rights of Kuldiga by supporting its economic development.
 When the duke Gotthard died, the dukedom was divided into two parts and till 1618 Kuldiga was the residence of his youngest son Wilhelm and a capital of Kurzeme.
 The town profited from trading with Riga and Jelgava because of taxes on all goods taken across the bridge.
 In 1615, the bridge was destroyed by floods, causing a great loss to the town.
 In the same year, there was a huge fire destroying the major part of the wooden constructions in the town.
 After reconstruction of the town, a new market place was established (the Square of the City Council nowadays) and a new Town Hall was built (Baznīcas iela 5 nowadays), which we now name as the old one.
 So the centre of the town was moved from the old place near by the St. Catherine's Church to the present Square of the City Council.
 The richest citizens and merchants built their houses around the new centre of the town.

 In the second part of the 19th century, small industrial companies began to be developed in the town.
 Some of them became factories with more than 100 workers.
 The largest factory in Kuldiga was the factory "Vulkāns" producing matches (established in 1878 and closed in 2004), and the label of matchboxes had an image of a deer on it.
 The second largest was the factory of Vintelers Tūki.
 Furthermore things such as needles, cigars, soap, vodka, liqueurs and mineral water were produced in Kuldiga.
 Beer brewing was the tradition with deep routes – beer was brewed in the order castle, in the duke's manors and in the town as well.
 Many new buildings were built in this period – not only residential, but also municipal and public buildings.
 After several centuries, Kuldiga got a new bridge across the River Venta (1873–74), a new Town Hall was built (1868), the Orthodox Parish House and a church in Liepājas iela, a prison (which is a post office nowadays), the House of Latvian Society (which is the Centre for Culture nowadays), the German 'Gymnasium' (secondary school) in Kalna iela 19 and other buildings as well.
-Soon the number of local inhabitants doubled, reaching 13 thousand just before World War I.
+Soon the number of local inhabitants doubled, reaching 13,000 just before World War I.

+During World War II, the town was under Soviet occupation from 1940, and then under German occupation from 1941 to 1944.